aripiprazole/aripiprazole/README.md

-### Hi there 👋
+### Hi there, I'm Gabi 👋

-I am Gabrielle, 16yo programming enthusiast.
-I live in Brazil, and welcome to my github profile!
+I am Gabrielle, a 16yo Software Developer.
+Welcome to my GitHub!

 - 🔭 I’m currently working on personal projects and studying!
-- 👀 Interesting in FP and Math.
+- ❤ I like functional programming and kotlin
+- 🇧🇷 I was born in Minas Gerais, Brazil